bonomani/devmon/docs/USING.md

 ```
 The can start Devmon to run periodically for all relevant tests for those devices

-## Using Options with a Devmon Tag
+## Options

-You can configure Devmon using various options within the `bb-hosts` tag, such as:
+You can configure Devmon using various options within the `hosts.cfg` tag, such as:

 - [cid()](#cid) for custom SNMP Community ID
 - [ip()](#ip) for a custom IP address